fhzhkunming/HF_ST558Project3/work.md

 - CholCheck: 0 = no cholesterol check in 5 years 1 = yes cholesterol
   check in 5 years
 - BMI: Body Mass Index
 - Smoker: Have you smoked at least 100 cigarettes in your entire life?
-  \[Note: 5 packs = 100 cigarettes\] 0 = no 1 = yes
+0 = no 1 = yes
 - Stroke: 0 = no 1 = yes
 - HeartDiseaseorAttack: coronary heart disease (CHD) or myocardial infarction (MI) 0 = no 1 = yes